telkomdev/go-dbcodegen/README.md

 ## Why
 This tool is inspired by an amazing video titled [Design Microservice Architectures the Right Way](https://www.youtube.com/watch?v=j6ow-UemzBc).
 Plenty of reasons why this tool is built can be found there.
-One of the example is, according to that video, when things are slow because some queries don't have index, the hero is not the person who fix it by adding index, but the unsung hero is the one who prevent it from ever happened in the first place.
+One of the example, according to that video, is when things are slow because some queries don't have index, the hero is not the person who fix it by adding index.
+However, the unsung hero is the one who prevents it from ever happened in the first place.
 One way to do that is to provide a tool to generate high quality database access code.
 This dbcodegen is aimed to be such tool.

 ## Supported Command